maya-a-iuga/Web-App-DevOps-Project/README.md

 ![Screenshot 2023-08-31 at 15 49 08](https://github.com/maya-a-iuga/Web-App-DevOps-Project/assets/104773240/d92a045d-b568-4695-b2b9-986874b4ed5a)

-- **Add New Order:** Fill out a user-friendly form to add new orders to the system with necessary information.
+- **Add New Order:** Fill out a user-friendly form to add new orders to the system with the necessary information.

 ![Screenshot 2023-08-31 at 15 49 26](https://github.com/maya-a-iuga/Web-App-DevOps-Project/assets/104773240/83236d79-6212-4fc3-afa3-3cee88354b1a)